MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 For this dataset, we collected recordings of the mutant DNNs driving through the circuits until an out-of-bounds episode occurred.
 The frames in which the out-of-bounds occur were annotated for each recording by manually inspecting the images.

-Overall, for the internal uncertainties dataset, we obtained a total of 30 recordings (13,339 images) for Circuit-1 and other 30 recordings for Circuit-2 (6,689 images), each of which ends with an out-of-bounds episode.
+Overall, for the internal anomalies dataset, we obtained a total of 30 recordings (13,339 images) for Circuit-1 and other 30 recordings for Circuit-2 (6,689 images), each of which ends with an out-of-bounds episode.
 Specifically, we used three types of mutations, with two parameterizations for each mutation, and we collected five recordings for each mutant type and parameterization, hence $3 \times 2 \times 5 = 30$ recordings for each circuit.
+For each recording, we randomly selected one of the 10 models we generated for the respective mutation operator and parameterization, meaning that not all the mutant models were used for collecting this dataset.

+It is interesting to note that, for this dataset, there is a large discrepancy between both circuits in the number of images recorded.
+As we will later mention in Section \ref{sec:Evaluation:Reaction:LeoRover}, in Circuit-1 the mutants misbehave (go out-of-bounds) within 40 seconds from the beginning of the recording on average, whereas the average time until a misbehavior occurs in Circuit-2 is 20 seconds.
+Since we stop recording images shortly after a misbehavior occurs, the average length of the recordings for Circuit-2 is correspondingly around half of Circuit-1.
+We hypothesize that the extra environmental anomalies we introduced in Circuit-2, namely, the discontinuous lines and the extra line inside the circuit (see Figure \ref{fig:Circuit-2}), might cause the mutated DNNs to go out-of-bounds faster.
+The more complex layout of Circuit-1 may also cause the LeoRover to turn sharply more often, slowing its movement and thus increasing the time until the out-of-bounds occurs.